mcjazzyfunky/archived-php-logging/README.md

 Just add the "php-logging" folder somewhere to your project ("composer" support is currently not available).<br>
-Then include the PHP file "include.php" which is to be found in the root folder of  "php-logging" (all classe and interface files will be included automatically as "php-logging" uses PHP's autoload functionality).
+Then include the PHP file "include.php" which is to be found in the root folder of  "php-logging" (all class and interface files will be included automatically as "php-logging" uses PHP's autoload functionality).

 # Initialization of "php-logging"

 "php-logging" is actually completely working just by including the above mentioned "incude.php" file.<br>
-But by default it uses the so-call NullLoggerAdapter which just consumes all log requests without really doing anything.
+But by default it uses the so-call NullLoggerAdapter which will just consume all log requests without really doing anything.

-You mainly have to deal with to classes or intefaces:
+You mainly have to deal with to classes/intefaces:

 *  interface *Log*:

-  Needed to send logging requests.
+  Needed to send the actual logging requests.
+  Also provides constants for the above mentioned log levels.

 * class *Logger*: